ys09123/EV_sales/README.md

-# ⚡ AI-Driven EV Charging Infrastructure Planner
+# ⚡ EV Charging Infrastructure Planner

 ## 🌍 Overview

 As electric vehicle (EV) adoption accelerates globally, many regions face a shortage of charging infrastructure.
 This AI-powered project uses real-world EV data, charger locations, and clustering algorithms to identify underserved regions and suggest optimal sites for new public EV charging stations.

+The project includes a **Jupyter Notebook** for data processing/analysis and a **Streamlit Dashboard** for interactive visualization.

 ---